Select your language

 Universities, think tanks, and political foundations from across the political spectrum will debate six draft strategic documents structured around six pillars essential to Europe’s future:

-New priorities for the EU budget (1): redesign cohesion policies around housing and demography
+• New priorities for the EU budget (1): redesign cohesion policies around social infrastructures and demography

 The draft of the Pontignano Manifesto will be discussed, finalised, and presented to the media.
 Follow-up thematic events will take place in the months thereafter to sustain momentum and implementation.